jondashkyle/website/content/reference/forms.md

 # forms
-Websites generally concist of 3 main elements: paragraph text, lists and forms.
+Websites generally consist of 3 main elements: paragraph text, lists and forms.
 While paragraph text is generally straight forward to place on a page, lists & forms require some more work.
 This section explains everything you need to know to work with forms in Choo.